usalko/fluent/doc/md/code-gen.md

 ## Installation

-The project comes with a codegen tool called `ent`.
-In order to install `ent` run the following command:
+The project comes with a codegen tool called `fluent`.
+In order to install `fluent` run the following command:

 ```bash
 go get github.com/usalko/fluent/cmd/fluent